General relativistic simulations of collapsing binary neutron star mergers with Monte-Carlo neutrino transport: Overview of the simulations

 Initial configurations for our simulations are constructed using the Spells code~\cite{Pfeiffer2003,FoucartEtAl:2008}.
-We initially build quasi-circular configuration (i.e. stars without radial velocity at the initial time), which results in residual eccentricities $e\sim 0.01$, then perform one round of eccentricity reduction to obtain orbits with $\lesssim 0.003$, following the method described in~\cite{Pfeiffer-Brown-etal:2007}.
+We initially build quasi-circular configuration (i.e. stars without radial velocity at the initial time), which results in residual eccentricities $e\sim 0.01$, then perform one round of eccentricity reduction to obtain orbits with $e \lesssim 0.003$, following the method described in~\cite{Pfeiffer-Brown-etal:2007}.
 The near-equal mass system is initialized $\sim 4$ orbits before contact, while the other three binaries are evolved for $6-7$ orbits before contact.
-We evolve the post-merger remnants long enough to be able to extract values for the mass of the post-merger disk and of the dynamical ejecta (if any ejecta is produced), as discussed in Sec.~\ref{sec:results}.
-In this study, we do not study the post-merger evolution of the remnant disk.
-We note that to obtain reasonable results for that post-merger evolution, one would need a source of heating and angular momentum transport that reasonably mimic the effect of the magnetorotational instability in the disk.
-While our simulations do include a subgrid viscosity model, that model is adapted to the viscosity due to the Kelvin-Helmholtz instability in the shear regions between the two colliding neutron star.
-In the disk, our model likely underestimates significantly the true impact of viscosity.
+We evolve the post-merger remnants for $4\,{\rm ms}$ after collapse to a black hole, long enough to be able to extract values for the mass of the post-merger disk and of the dynamical ejecta (if any ejecta is produced), as discussed in Sec.~\ref{sec:results}.
+In addition, the two most asymmetric configurations are followed up to $10\,{\rm ms}$ post-collapse with a subgrid viscous model meant to approximately capture heating and angular momentum transport due to the MRI.

 In the rest of this manuscript, we refer to the four binary systems described in this section using the names SFHo-161-151, SFHo-180-131, SFHo-178-106, and LS220-178-106, i.e. the equation of state followed by the mass of each star, in units of $0.01M_\odot$.
-A list of all simulations is provided in Table~\ref{tab:id}.
+A list of all physical configurations is provided in Table~\ref{tab:id}.